rickparrish/lndbackup/README.md

 Additional usage information can be found by running lndbackup without any command-line parameters.

 ** Legacy access is required.
-For added security you can set the access restrictions to <strong>vm.list, vm.info, vm.snapshot, image.details, image.replicate, image.delete, image.retrieve</strong>, since that's all that lndbackup needs.
+For added security you can set the access restrictions to <strong>vm.list,vm.info,vm.snapshot,image.details,image.replicate,image.delete,image.retrieve,image.list</strong> (no spaces), since that's all that lndbackup needs.